The scourge of powdery mildew

 It begins on the surface of the plant (usually the leaves) and then creates microscopic dispersal spores that go airborne.

-Note: Powdery mildew does not need particularly high humidity conditions to start or spread, as with some other fungal infections, although it does need high relative humidity.
+Note: High humidity conditions are not needed to start or spread, as with some other fungal infections, although it does need high relative humidity.
 The spores have a high moisture content, which means they can infect more easily under drier conditions than most fungi can.

 Pinhead-sized spores first appear as white spots that look like talcum powder.
 These white spots multiply, turn a yellow-brown color, and finally turn black.